POLYVIEW-3D Tutorial

 Image preview

 Some complex renderings, with multiple settings to be tuned, may require multiple submissions for the same query protein, which can lead to a tedious trial and error process.
 In particular, animation requests usually take much time to process, which makes it difficult to refine them.
-To facilitate this process, POLYVIEW-3D provides the preview option that can be used to quickly generate a scaled-down version of the final image.
-In the case of animation requests, preview function generates and consequently presents the first frame only, reducing significantly the time needed for rendering adjustment and tuning.
+To facilitate this process, POLYVIEW-3D provides the Preview option that can be used to quickly generate a scaled-down version of the final image.
+In case of animation requests, the Preview option generates the first frame only, reducing significantly the time needed for adjustment and tuning of the rendering.

 << Prev Next >>